 Personalise this tour

-If you can’t quite bear to leave Lapland just yet then this two night extension allows you to enjoy further exceptional activities and increased opportunities to see the Northern Lights.
+If you can’t quite bear to leave Lapland just yet then this two-night extension allows you to enjoy further exceptional activities and increased opportunities to see the Northern Lights.
 You will retain your cold weather clothing for the duration of your stay and enjoy an additional two breakfasts, two lunches and two dinners at the hotel.
-The outline itinerary is detailed below.Read more about this activity
+The outline itinerary is detailed below.Read more

 Day 5: Ice fishing by snowmobile

-On snowmobiles (should you prefer not to drive then again you can ride in a sleigh) you will be lead to a frozen lake where nets are placed under the ice in order to catch the fish that dwell below.
+On snowmobiles (should you prefer not to drive, then again, you can ride in a sleigh) you will be lead to a frozen lake where nets are placed beneath the ice in order to catch the fish that dwell below.
 The guides will also show you how to drill holes through the ice and let down your own lines in the hope of catching tonight’s starter.

 Even if luck is not on your side, this is a beautiful tranquil setting in which to relax and enjoy the remarkable scenery surrounding you.
-Coffee and snacks will be served before you head back to Inari.
+A picnic lunch will be served before you head back to Inari.